onera/paradigm/training/Python/01_Introduction/introduction.md

 To do that, use the vertex global numbering array on the paper.

 Have a look at the vertex coordinates the others got.
 You will see that some of them have the same as you do.
 This is a key difference with the block-distributed vision we saw earlier.
-We know work with a so called partitionned vision.
+We know work with a so called partitioned vision.

 *Remark : We never asked you to discard the tokens of the block-distributed vision.
 This is because they will coexist in memory.*

 ### Parallel distribué MPI

-TO DO
+TO DO: Reprendre prez Julien

 ex : génération de gnum (pas un exercice mais montrer du code) -> exposer graph de communication